 - Craft Beer at a grocery store is around £1.50 to £3 per bottle or can.

-- Drinking alcohol in parks and on the street is allowed in London.
+Drinking alcohol in parks and on the street is allowed in London.
 When the sun comes out or the temperature goes up you will see Londoners flocking the park with picnics and drinks, it’s truely the way to experience London like a local.
 It’s a great way of having a cheap night out with friends or family.

 Cost for Activities in London